 4. Sea Bathing at the Cua Lo Beach

 No trip to Nghệ An without a visit to the famous Cua Lo Beach.
 The beach has a unique arch shape that stretches over 10km.
 It spans from Cua Hoi to Cua Lo, attracting travelers in search of a counter-culture vibe, and retains an authentic Vietnamese atmosphere despite being flocked by tourists all year round.

-The food here is famous for its squids, crabs, oysters, tamarind and so on seafare.
+The food here is famous for its squids, crabs, oysters, tamarind, and so on seafarer.
 You can also enjoy interesting activities such as mountain climbing, sauna, swimming, and more.
 The beach turns into a virtual ghost town during the off-season, such as the winter months, so make sure to visit during the peak season.

 5. Khe Kem Waterfall